swcarpentry/DEPRECATED-bc/intermediate/python/04-multiprocessing.md

 > should first use a <a
 > href="http://en.wikipedia.org/wiki/Profiling_(computer_programming)"
 > target="_blank">profiler</a> to identify what proportion of runtime
-> your progam is spending in each function or component.
+> your program is spending in each function or component.
 This will
 > help you to prioritize optimization or parallelization to maximize
 > runtime reductions.